 When Can You Start Making Withdrawals?

-You can begin withdrawing from your 401(k) penalty-free once you turn 59½.
-If you don’t need the money right away, you can wait until age 73 (increasing to 75 in 2033) before mandatory withdrawals kick in.
-These required minimum distributions (RMDs) are set by the IRS to ensure you eventually pay taxes on your tax-deferred savings.
+You can begin withdrawing from your 401(k) without paying the 10% early withdrawal penalty once you reach age 59 ½.
+If you don’t need the money right away, you can keep it invested until required minimum distributions (RMDs) begin.

 Do you need help figuring out your required minimum distributions?
 Try SmartAsset’s RMD calculator to learn more.